benroywillis/Cyclebite/README.md

 `./vcpkg install spdlog`
 `./vcpkg install indicators`

-When configuring the TraceAtlas build flow, point to vcpkg's buildscript and CMake will find all dependencies you have installed:
+When configuring the Cyclebite build flow, point to vcpkg's buildscript and CMake will find all dependencies you have installed:
 `-DCMAKE_TOOLCHAIN_FILE=${VCPKG_DIR}/scripts/buildsystems/vcpkg.cmake`

 An example build after completing vcpkg package installs:
 `mkdir build ; cd build ; $CMAKE ../ -G Ninja -DCMAKE_BUILD_TYPE=Debug -DCMAKE_TOOLCHAIN_FILE=${VCPKG_INSTALL_PREFIX}/scripts/buildsystems/vcpkg.cmake -DENABLE_TESTING_LONG=ON`

 ### Custom dependency installs
-Currently TraceAtlas does not support custom installs.
+Currently Cyclebite does not support custom installs.
 Its buildflow and source code are dependent on the configurations and custom build parameters of vcpkg.
 If you decide to go this route, there will be both CMake and source modifications required.

 The library dependency versions have not been well explored, so compatibility may not be supported outside the versions currently being used for development.
 The current development effort has built some dependencies from source (LLVM, nlohmann-json), installed the headers (spdlog), or used the local package manager (apt repository installs for zlib and papi).